xitu/gold-miner/article/2021/16px-or-larger-text-prevents-ios-form-zoom.md

 ---

-> Fire Set your form inputs to have a font-size of 1rem (16px) or larger to prevent iOS Safari from automatically zooming in when tapped.
+> 🔥 Set your form inputs to have a font-size of 1rem (16px) or larger to prevent iOS Safari from automatically zooming in when tapped.
 >
 > Makes such a big difference from a UX perspective!
 >